 The card’s travel insurance products are also top notch.
 The Chase Sapphire Reserve offers trip cancellation/interruption coverage that will reimburse you for $10,000 per trip of your prepaid travel expenses in the case your trip is canceled or delayed for covered reasons.
 You also get primary auto rental coverage, trip delay coverage for delays longer than six hours, and baggage delay insurance that will reimburse you for baggage delays over six hours at $100 per day for five days.

 You also get travel accident insurance worth up to $1 million and emergency evacuation and transportation coverage good for up to $100,000.
 The annual fee on this card is $450, but you do get a $300 annual travel credit, Global Entry credit, airport lounge access, and other important travel perks.

 While the Chase Sapphire Preferred card comes with a weaker earning structure and redemption policy than the Chase Sapphire Reserve card, it does offer the same suite of travel benefits for consumers.
-If you are looking for a premier travel credit card without a big commitment, the Chase Sapphire Preferred is a good option with its $95 annual fee that is waived the first year.
+If you are looking for a premier travel credit card without a big commitment, the Chase Sapphire Preferred is a good option with its $95 annual fee.

 If you’re a business owner who wants travel coverage for your business-related travel, it would be hard to beat the Ink Business Preferred Credit Card.
 Not only does this offering let you earn points within the lucrative Chase Ultimate Rewards program, but it comes with free travel benefits for cardholders, too.